Estimated reading time: 5 minutes

 I was thinking to myself, what a missed opportunity to add a menu item that might appeal to a large number of people and make this customer’s day.

-I’ve eaten in restaurants that do a great job of working with the customer to customize food orders to the patrons’ requests.
+I’ve eaten in restaurants that do a great job of working with the customers to customize food orders to the patrons’ requests.

 Pay attention to customer questions and you will identify potential new products or services and perhaps also learn how to improve employee training.